rezarajan/sdc-path-planning/docs/Model Documentation.md

 ## Writeup

-### The following document outlines the process of creating an autonomous system which navigates a car around a cyclic highway track in a simulator.
+### The following document outlines the process of creating path planner which navigates a car around a cyclic highway track in a simulator.

 ---